MortenHarding/docker-vms/README.md

 ### Shutdown docker container

-Did you change the the boot device in the ./vms73/data/vax8600.ini file ?
+Did you change the the boot device in the file ```./vms73/data/vax8600.ini``` ?

-If you did, you can now shutdown the docker container, and at next startup it will boot into OpenVMS 7.3 on the system disk
+If you did change the boot device to dua0, at next startup it will boot into OpenVMS 7.3 on the system disk

 ```sh